SPICA SERVICES (S) PTE LTD

 (65) 9679 8503

 SINGAPORE OFFICE CLOSURE

-Due to the Corona virus, our office is closed, but we are all working from home and available to answer via email any queries in the same manner as always.
+Due to the Corona virus, our office only has skeleton staff, while the rest continues to work from home.
 In the event of an emergency, please call our mobile phones instead of the office.

-We bring the latest information provided by the SSA (Singapore).
+We bring the latest information about the situation in Singapore.
 For Malaysia, Vietnam, Indonesia and Thailand we refer to the respective pages.
 At present, we have not heard of similar formal (maritime) measures in Myanmar.
-We will continue to monitor.

 The following Border Restrictions are in place.